 More than 40 years ago, the Himalayan Rescue Association of Nepal was established to help support the health and safety of climbers, trekkers, and locals in the remote reaches of the Himalayas.
 The first-ever aid post was launched in the village of Pheriche, at 14,600 feet in elevation.
 Pheriche’s clinic still thrives today and is recognized as the highest-elevation health facility in the world.

 When you arrive in Pheriche, ask your teahouse host or the aid-post volunteers about the clinic’s daily presentations on altitude sickness and other travel-related illnesses.
 The talks are usually free to the public, interesting and informative and offer real-time data.
 Plus, you’ll get to meet other trekkers from around the globe.

-The first portion of the trek to reach Gokyo Lakes follows the same route for Everest Base Camp, so hikers can add a visit to Gokyo Lakes to their approach to Everest Base Camp, or their return.
-After reaching these Himalayan pearls, hikers can opt to ascend Gokyo Peak, which stands 17,575 feet above sea level and offers an earth-shattering glimpse of four of the six highest mountains in the world: Everest, Lhotse, Makalu and Cho Oyu.
+The first portion of the hike to reach Gokyo Lakes follows the same route for trekking to the Everest Base Camp.
+This means hikers can add a visit to Gokyo Lakes to their approach to Everest Base Camp, or their return.
+After reaching these Himalayan pearls, hikers can opt to ascend Gokyo Peak, which stands 17,575 feet above sea level and offers an earth-shattering glimpse of four of the six highest mountains in the world: Everest, Lhotse, Makalu, and Cho Oyu.